A focused international science team

 advancing mutual learning

-Awards and financial supports
+Awards and financial support

 gratefully acknowledged